Am0031/javascript-algorithms/src/camelCase/README.md

 # Camel Case

-In this activity we will be writing code to create a function that takes a string and returns the string in camel case.
+In this activity, the challenge is to create a function that takes a string and returns the string in camel case.

 ## Details